joe-herman/joe-herman.github.io/_posts/2020-05-31-finding-a-bff-in-zero-bug-balance.md

 ![Financial analogies, financial analogies everywhere](/assets/bff-financial-analogies.jpg)

 It would be a dream to keep no bugs around.
-However, here in reality, teams must weigh the opportunity cost to solve a bug, considering other priorities.
+However, here in reality, teams weigh the opportunity cost to solve a bug.
+Severity and difficulty compete with other priorities.
 [Erik Bernhardsson describes this scenario, as seen by outsiders](https://erikbern.com/2020/03/10/never-attribute-to-stupidity-that-which-is-adequately-explained-by-opportunity-cost.html):

 > Why is _bug Z_ still present?
 Hasn't it been known for a really long time?
 I don't understand why they aren't fixing it?